jhdrn/myra/README.md

         </div>
 ```

 #### Event listeners
 Any attribute key starting with `on` is treated as an event listener.
-The event and the `NodeDescriptor` of the node are passed as arguments.
+The event, the target element and the `ElementDescriptor<TElement>` of the
+element are passed as arguments.
-A `NodeDescriptor` is a "virtual DOM" representation of a DOM node.
-It contains
+An `ElementDescriptor<TElement>` is a "virtual DOM" representation of a DOM
-a reference to it's associated `Node`.

-Keyboard events are handled a bit different: in order to know what key to be
-listening for, the key of the attribute must be suffixed with an underscore
-and the name of the key code to listen for, i.e. `keyup_49`.
-There are also
-aliases for the following common keys: backspace, tab, enter, esc and space.
-These can be used instead of their corresponding key code, i.e.
-`keyup_backspace`, `keydown_enter` etc.
+element.

 ```JSX
     import * as myra from 'myra'